 “Ironically, Dracula, the greatest vampire novel, is the work of literature that takes the vampire out of fiction and returns him to folklore” (132)

 The tale is recounted in a variety of extracts – letters, transcriptions of phonographic records, diary entries, newspaper article references.
 They are produced at the hands of Jonathan Harker, Mina Harker, John Seward and Abraham Van Helsing – they contain remembered conversations, descriptions of areas, buildings and events, all recalled later, as Harker points out in the first quote.
 We are guided by their words and the story which is built around them as the main raconteurs of the events – yet the one character whose written point of view that is missing is that of Dracula himself.
-His words and actions are only passed to us through these recollections of all that happened – his written contributions consists of a few notes and letters addressed to Harker as the latter travels to Castle Dracula the outset of the novel.
+His words and actions are only passed to us through these recollections of all that happened – his written contributions consists of a few notes and letters addressed to Harker as the latter travels to Castle Dracula at the outset of the novel.
 Why, of all the characters in the book, is the cultured, well read eponymous anti-hero the only one of the major protagonists whose thoughts and outlook are NOT presented to the reader?
-Simply to state that it is because he is the ‘baddy’ and the rest are ‘goodies’ or that, as Churchill pointed out, history (even invented literary history) is written by the victors, is a much too simplistic answer.
-How far is the tale of folkloric legends and superstitions, and how far does it run deeper than this?
+Simply to state that it is because he is the ‘baddy’ and the rest are ‘goodies’ or that, as Churchill pointed out, history (even invented literary history) is written by the victors, is a much too simplistic an answer.
+How far is the tale one of folkloric legends and superstitions, and how far does it run deeper than this?
 Can we, by examining a literary “what if”, look at the possible deeper meaning of the novel?
 The “what if” – “what if Dracula had put forward his point of view and interpretation of the events?”

 Two caveats – first – I am not looking to become a Dracula apologist, turning him into a hero in the mould of the “Daywalker” of the Blade films, the warrior of Underworld or most particularly, the brooding, spoilt teenage used for a vampire in Twilight.
 Dracula is and must remain Dracula and the deeds he carries out unquestioned – the motives may be the telling part.
 Second,